 Sertraline, like other SSRIs, also comes with a black box warning by the Food and Drug Administration (FDA).
 It warns that taking sertraline may increase suicidal thoughts and harmful behaviors, particularly in younger people.

-If you already struggle with thoughts of self-harm or harming others, sertraline may not be a safe option for you.
-At the minimum, you should have an open and honest conversation with your doctor regarding suicidal thoughts or similar concerns.
+If you already have thoughts of self-harm or harming others, sertraline may not be a safe option for you.
+Have an open and honest conversation with your doctor regarding suicidal thoughts or similar concerns.

-A study in the journal Medicine found that while sertraline was helpful in delaying ejaculation, it also increased the risk for gastrointestinal distress.
+A 2019 study found that while sertraline was helpful in delaying ejaculation, it also increased the risk of gastrointestinal distress.

-If you’re prone to ulcers or bleeding problems, sertraline may not be safe for you.
+If you’re prone to ulcers or bleeding complications, sertraline may not be safe for you.
 Taking aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) may also raise the risk of bleeding complications.

 If you’ve ever had an allergic reaction to an SSRI, be sure to tell your doctor.
 Another medication or treatment option should be considered.